10 Narcotic Drug Abuse Symptoms You Can’t Ignore

 1. Needle marks on the skin.
 This may be accompanied by the person attempting to conceal such marks.

-2. Unusual behavior, often times leading to trouble with authority (police, teachers, managers at work).
+2. Unusual behavior, often leading to trouble with authority (police, teachers, managers at work).

 3. Aggressive behavior.
 Many people who abuse narcotics become aggressive, even toward those who are close to them.

 4. No longer sociable.
-It is not uncommon for a person abusing narcotics to withdrawal from others, not wanting anything to do with them.
+It is not uncommon for a person abusing narcotics to withdraw from others, even from things they once enjoyed.

 5. Physical symptoms.
 These depend on the type of drug a person is using, but can include: heavy breathing, vomiting, dizziness, slurred speech, and bloodshot eyes.
 In many cases, these symptoms are the number one sign of a problem.

 7. Financial concerns.
 While not always the case, narcotic drug abuse can cause financial trouble.
-This is due to the fact that people will do whatever they can to get their hands on the drug they are abusing.
+This is because people will do whatever they can to get their hands on the drug they are abusing.

 9. Changes in behavior.
 Mood swings are commonly associated with narcotic drug abuse.
 A person can go from a cheerful mood to an aggressive mood without notice.